DNason1999/JavaAnnotationTool/README.md

 - Going back to previous images using the "Previous Image" button will DELETE the previous entry, this means if you go back 10 images, you will have to reprocess those 10 images.

-- If you skip an image, the output.txt will contain only a newline escape ("\n")
+- If you skip an image by not placing any points on the image, the output.txt will contain only a newline escape ("\n") for that line in the output.txt file corresponding to that image's position in the list of images.